-- In the past 12 months, the number of times the agency or facility determined that a resident was subject to a substantial risk of imminent sexual abuse reported was zero (0). - If the agency or facility made such determinations in the past 12 months, the average amount of time that passed before taking action: Immediately.
-The longest time passed (in hours or days) before taking action: immediately.
+- In the past 12 months, the number of times the agency or facility determined that a resident was subject to a substantial risk of imminent sexual abuse reported was zero (0). - If the agency or facility made such determinations in the past 12 months, the average amount of time that passed before taking action: One hour, Immediately.

-- Interviews with the Agency Designee, facility Superintendent/PREA Coordinator, and random staff indicated that when they learn that a resident is subject to a substantial risk of imminent sexual abuse, the facility separates the residents involved, modifies the residents bed assignment, and transfers residents to another living unit based on the safety and security of all residents. - Based on the above listed information, the agency and facility meet the standard and complies with the standard for the relevant review period.
+Interview with the Agency Designee, facility Superintendent, PREA Coordinator, and twelve random staff indicated that when they learn that a resident is subject to a substantial risk of imminent sexual abuse, the facility separates the residents involved, modifies the residents bed assignment, and transfers residents to another living unit based on the safety and

+- security of all residents. - Based on the above listed information, the agency and facility meet the standard and complies with the standard for the relevant review period.